 6. Don’t Order from the Kids Menu

-If you look at a kid’s menu while dining at a restaurant you will notice that the majority of the options aren’t the healthiest of choices.
+If you look at a kid’s menu while dining at a restaurant, you will notice that most options aren’t the healthiest of choices.
 Try not to order from the kid’s menu for your child.
-Instead split a healthy meal with them when dining out or, if they order their own dish, take their remaining leftovers home for another delicious and nutritious meal.
+Instead, split a healthy meal with them when dining out or, if they order their own dish, take their remaining leftovers home for another delicious and nutritious meal.

 7. Develop Mealtime Routines